SasView/sasview/src/sas/qtgui/Perspectives/Corfunc/media/corfunc_help.rst

 The natural logarithm of the parameter :math:`A` is a constant of proportionality equal to the scattering intensity at :math:`q=0`, i.e. the "total scattering".
-The parameter :math:`B` describes the narrowness of the Gaussian, and in systems of dispersed spherical particles it is related to the radius of gyration.
+The parameter :math:`B` describes the narrowness of the Gaussian, and in systems of dispersed spherical particles it is related to the radius of gyration :math:`R_g` by :math:`B = R_g^2 / 3`.

-*Note:* The Guinier model makes assumptions that do not hold for all systems and so this approximation might be not always be inaccurate.
+*Note:* The Guinier model makes assumptions that do not hold for all systems and so this approximation might not always be accurate.
 If errors from the Guinier model fit occur, they will manifest as a constant offset in the correlation function, because low :math:`q` values correspond a to long period length in :math:`x`.
-Empirically, however, innacuracies in the Guinier region have a very low impact on the final analysis, and only a some of the lamellar parameters will be affected.
+Empirically, however, innacuracies in the Guinier region have a very low impact on the final analysis, and only a some of the lamellar parameters will be affected at all.

 Large Q
 .......